 Risks are to be dealt with actively and openly.
 Major risks that cannot be sufficiently mitigated within the existing responsibilities are to be communicated openly and promptly to a higher level position in WirelessCar.
 Risk management is practiced in all parts of our business e.g. business partner due diligence.

 We have human resources governance documents to protect our personnel and potential personnel from modern slavery and human trafficking.
-These include the Human Resources Policy and Harassment.
+These include among other the Human Resources Directives on Diversity and Harassment.
 It is in the fundamental interests of WirelessCar to protect the health and safety of every employee.

 Employees at all hierarchical levels play a key role in our Code of Conduct training.
 Everyone working for WirelessCar has an obligation to take the training which includes e.g. both human rights aspects as well as business partner due diligence.
 The training is repeated every 2nd year and includes an awareness test in the end.
 Failure to complete the Code of Conduct training has work-related sanctions.

 Furthermore, all procurement personnel is trained in our Business Partner Due Diligence process.
 If any doubts in the supplier credibility, they should inform their manager and Head of Partnership.
 Our Business Partnership Due Diligence process will then start where our company examines business relations with this business partner more closely and, if necessary, break them off.

 We respect, protect and promote all regulations in force to protect human rights, both within our own company and towards our partners.
 We expect the same of our business partners too.
 Before entering into a relationship with a customer, business partner or other third-party supplier we check the reputability of said party.
 It is our aim to conduct business solely with reputable partners who operate in line with legal provisions and who use resources from legitimate sources.
 Our major suppliers are generally large multinational companies who have their own ethical standards of behavior in place and a stronger ability to enforce sustainability in the supply chains, and we have not identified any instances of modern slavery occurring in our supply chains.